ComradeHonk/ssd1306-emulator/README.md

 ```

 > [!WARNING]
 > Height must be an even number or else the last row won't be rendered.
-This limitation stems from
-added optimizations.
+This limitation stems from use of half blocks for rendering.

 ### Fonts
 There are a number of fonts included with the library.
 Their use can be toggled with `#define`: